naninovel/docs/docs/api/index.md

 ## gosub

-Navigates naninovel script playback to the provided path and saves that path to global state; [@return] commands use this info to redirect to command after the last invoked gosub command.
+Navigates naninovel script playback to the specified path and saves that path to global state; [@return] commands use this info to redirect to command after the last invoked gosub command.

 ::: info NOTE
 While this command can be used as a function (subroutine) to invoke a common set of script lines, remember that NaniScript is a scenario scripting DSL and is not suited for general programming.
 It's strongly recommended to use [custom commands](/guide/custom-commands) instead.